Apply

 Admission Requirements

-Admission to our program is competitive, and applicants are evaluated based on the entire application package.
-Every year we receive approximately 140 MS applications and 230 PhD applications, and offered admission to approximately 50 MS applicants and 15 PhD applicants.
+Admission to our programs is competitive, especially to our PhD program.
+Applicants are evaluated based on the entire application package.
+Every year we receive approximately 340 MS applications and 230 PhD applications and offer admission to approximately 60 MS applicants and 15 PhD applicants.
 Below are minimum prerequisites for admission and criteria to be considered a competitive applicant.

 Math and Statistics Prerequisites